 In a nutshell, people won’t have the patience to wait that long to see a picture and since the recommended website loading time is around 3 seconds, you don’t want a single image to slow you down.

-If you want to test your website’s performance, use the Google’s PageSpeed Insights tool and see where you stand.
+If you want to test your website’s performance, use Google’s PageSpeed Insights tool and see where you stand.

 What tools should I use to reduce file size?